tryscer/flock/flock-music.md

 Inside it's full of people and already steaming hot.
 Ricky Nelson is singing on the radio about having been a little fool.
 Cindy is stunning in a coral dress in the back seat, blonde and blue-eyed and radiating sunshine.
 I hug her and she says quietly, "I've got something to–"
 ​	"Peaches\!"
 "Don't call me that," I say to Barry, who’s sweating at the wheel in a brown suit that looks too big for him.
- ​	"Who's she?" says the girl sitting next to Cindy,without looking in my direction.
+ ​	"Who's she?" says the girl sitting next to Cindy without looking in my direction.
 She’s got black cigarette pants and a black turtleneck and black sunglasses and black flat shoes.
 She’s reading through *Seventeen* (“The Big FASHION Issue\!”.)
 ​	"Oh," says Cindy, storing her secret.
 "I want you to meet my favorite cousin.”
 Her voice, warm and loud and Southern, takes on its Party-Hostess quality.
 ​	"Eleanore," says the cousin over the magazine.
 Cindy lays a hand on her knee and says, "After we’re done, we're taking Eleanore back to the train station going home.
 She lives in *New-York-City*, you know".
 Eleanore winces.
 ​	"We've met before," I tell Eleanore.